virtualmin/virtualmin.com/content/docs/Development/API Programs/migrate-domain.md

 Virtualmin has the capability to import servers from other hosting programs, such as cPanel and Plesk.
 This program can perform an import from the command line, which will create a new server in Virtualmin with all the same settings and content as the original server.

 The `--source` parameter must be followed by the name of the backup or export file to migrate from.
-The `--type` parameter must be followed by the short name of the product that originally created the backup, such as `cpanel`, `ensim`, `plesk` or `psa`.
+The `--type` parameter must be followed by the short name of the product that originally created the backup, such as `cpanel`, `plesk` or `directadmin`.

 By default, Virtualmin will attempt to work out the domain name from the backup automatically.
 However, this can be overridden with the `--domain` parameter, which must be followed by a domain name.
 Similarly, the original username and password will be used unless set with `--user` and `--pass` respectively.
 Some migration formats do not contain the password, in which case `--pass` must be given, as an error will be displayed if it is missing.